 The Girls of Joy Home by Casey Greer

-Follow the above link to be re-directed to Casey’s most-recent blog post.
+Follow the above link to be re-directed to Casey’s blog post.

 What & Who

-It’s a post all about the 12 girls who live at Joy Home, a foster home at Sarah’s Covenant Homes, India, in Hyderabad.
+It’s a post all about the 16 girls who live at Joy Home, a foster home at Sarah’s Covenant Homes, India, in Hyderabad.
 Each of the girls are uniquely made and absolutely beautiful, not to mention smart, adaptive, funny, helpful, and loving.
 From there, you can join a girl’s sponsorship team, donating monthly toward the fees required for their care.
+Since Casey’s post was written, 5 additional girls have joined the Joy Home family.

-Since SCH doesn’t turn away children after they’ve ‘aged out’ of the adoption system at 16, they will never be made to leave.
+Since SCH doesn’t turn away children after they’ve ‘aged out’ of international adoption at 16, they will never be made to leave.
 However, this incurs a cost, as some children may never be able to live on their own.

 By joining a sponsorship team, you tell a girl that she matters.
 That her life matters.
 That she deserves more than the basic necessities required for life.
 That she will always have clean water, healthy food, an education at her personal level, loving caregivers, access to medical care and therapies if/when needed, and so much more.